At Hawthorne Family Playschool, we believe participating in a parent cooperative, while lots of work, is deeply rewarding.

 - Build relationships with other like-minded families for ongoing collaboration, fun and sharing.

-- Grow a sense of pride and gratification in joining a project to partner in our child’s learning and to help create and maintain a school that is a leader in early childhood education.
+- Participate in children’s learning while maintaining a school that is a leader in early childhood education.

 The reasons our family has chosen HFP for four years running have grown over the years.
 With our first child, the step out of the home and into the world seemed like such a huge one.
 Being part of her school and in the classroom as a helper was a more gradual transition, though still a teary one!
 It was tough to navigate childcare for my baby in order to be in the classroom with my 3 year old, but every shift I had, my daughter was thrilled that I spent that time just with her, and I wouldn’t have made that time if I hadn’t been forced to.
 And my 1 year old proved his resilience by playing like a champ with my neighbor and new friends who I traded childcare with through HFP. (read more)